acikgozb/tcp-ip-journey/1-ping/README.md

 - The path that goes to `google.com` consists of many different gateways around the world - it's not a path that goes straight without any gateways in between.

 We almost completed the first part of our analysis.
-Now comes the second part - the ICMP Echo reply packet which is generated at the destination host.
+Now comes the second part - the ICMP Echo response which is generated at the destination host.

 ## Step 7: Here Comes the ICMP Response